 Examples 2A and 2B are intended to show how an Interim Value is calculated.
 An Interim Value Calculation will be made if you annuitize, die, make a withdrawal or Surrender your Contract before the Term End Date.
-In both examples, assume Owner 1 purchased the Contract before January 1, 2023 and allocates her \$50,000 Purchase Payment to a 3-Year Term / Shield 10 / S&P 500® Index with a Cap Rate of 60%.
-The same assumptions apply to Owner 2, except Owner 2 purchased the Contract on or after January 1, 2023, Example 2A will illustrate an Interim Value calculation with positive Index Performance and Example 2B will illustrate an Interim Value calculation with negative Index Performance.
-For purposes of these examples, assume the activity that triggers the Interim Value calculation occurs exactly 90 days through the Term and that there are no withdrawals made as of the date the Interim Value is calculated.
+In both examples, assume Owner 1 allocates her \$50,000 Purchase Payment to a 1-Year Term / Shield 10 / S&P 500[®] Index with a Cap Rate of 10%.

+Example 2A will illustrate an Interim Value calculation with positive Index Performance and Example 2B will illustrate an Interim Value calculation with negative Index Performance.
+For purposes of these examples, assume the activity that triggers the Interim Value calculation occurs exactly halfway through the Term and that there are no withdrawals made as of the date the Interim Value is calculated.